tgingold/vhdl4gatemate/03-vga-pixel/README.md

 (or blackbox) which must not be described.
 When you instantiate `cc_pll`, you don't expect to use a sub design described in HDL, you expect to use the already present PLL block.

+## Variations

+* Change the speed

+* Instead of a box, draw a diamond or a ball